yiisoft/input-http/docs/guide/en/parameters-resolvers.md

 ### Adding to middleware dispatcher

-An example of applying parameters resolver to middleware dispatcher:
+An example of applying parameters' resolver to middleware dispatcher:

 ```php
 use Psr\Container\ContainerInterface;